Chiune-Honda/Pygame-Project-2024-B/readme.md

 ### Attribution

-- line 393-401 (Start Screen) was created with assistance from OpenAI's ChatGPT and Taylor Sayson
+- line 393-401 (Start Screen) was created with assistance from OpenAI's ChatGPT